 Mistake #5: Not claiming tax Deductions

 As a brand-new investor, you might not be aware of all the tax deductions you’re able to claim on your property.
-All kinds of property-related expenses – from interest on your loan, to landlord insurance, to property management fees – are tax deductible.
+All kinds of property-related expenses – from interest on your loan and landlord insurance, to property management fees – are tax-deductible.

 Things like depreciation and negative gearing might also be unfamiliar to you at the moment, but we’d advise discussing them with your tax adviser to ensure you’re maximising the tax-deductible benefits of owning an investment property.